NPCA Foundation Sponsors ASCE National Concrete Canoe Competition

 For the second straight year, the NPCA Foundation sponsored the American Society of Civil Engineers National Concrete Canoe Competition.
 The event, held at Colorado School of Mines in Golden, Colo., included 20 schools hailing from the U.S., Canada and China.
 During the competition, the Foundation hosted a hospitality tent for students where NPCA Foundation Board members and NPCA professional staff shared information about the precast concrete industry, job opportunities, and Foundation scholarships available for concrete canoe teams and students pursuing degrees related to the industry.

-In addition to the Foundation’s involvement as a sponsor, NPCA Technical Services Engineer Kayla Hanson served as a member of the five-person judging panel.
+In addition to the Foundation’s involvement as a sponsor, NPCA Technical Services Engineer Kayla Hanson, P.E. served as a member of the five-person judging panel.
 As a judge, Hanson rated schools based on their design papers, oral presentations and canoes.
 Additionally, the schools’ performance during canoe races impacted their final scores.

 As part of its involvement, the Foundation offers $500 scholarships to schools participating in the competition.
 Of the 13 schools awarded Foundation scholarships this year, three made it to nationals: Fairmont State, South Dakota School of Mines and Technology, and Milwaukee School of Engineering.